AydenYeu09/ASTRALIS/README.md

 ---
 ## Software (derived from discontinued Urban-Gust-Optimized UAV)
 Software development is currently focused on establishing basic communication between the Raspberry Pi and the Pixhawk and building the framework required for arm-disturbance experiments.
+Once I have the hardware confirmed, I will delve into system-
 Current code includes:
 - MAVLink initialization
 - Heartbeat monitoring